programmerraja/MyBlog/content/notes/2024/Prompt Engineering.md

 - Sequential Substitution (IAP-ss): The system tries prompts one by one, stopping when a prompt leads to good reasoning or all prompts are exhausted. for that they use **Saliency Score**

 - Majority Vote (IAP-mv): The system evaluates all candidate prompts and selects the one that consistently produces the best reasoning

-###  LLM Approximation

-**Cache LLM Requests** : When the prompt is exactly the same, we can save the inference time and cost by serving the request from cache.

-**Fine-tune a smaller model in parallel** : In a production environment, it can be massively beneficial to keep serving requests through a bigger model while continuously logging and fine-tuning a smaller model on those responses.
-We can then evaluate the results from the fine-tuned model and the larger model to determine when it make sense to switch.

 ## Meta Prompting